susanodii/values-and-variables-in-JavaScript/variables.md

 3. Variable names cannot contain special characters.
 They can only contain letters, numbers, underscore and dollar sign.

    ```
-   let first&lastName = "Susan Odii"
+   let first&lastName = "Susan Odii"  // error
    ```

-   The example above will throw an error due to the special character "**&**"  in it.
-3. Do not name variables with JavaScript reserved keywords.
-JavaScript will throw an error if you use a reserved keyword.
+4. Do not name variables with reserved keywords in JavaScript.
+Using reserved keywords will throw an error.
    ```
-   let new = 47
+   let new = 47 // error
    ```
-   The code above will throw an error because "new" is a researved keyword.
+The code above will throw an error because "new" is a reserved keyword.

-4. In JavaScript, it is best to name variables in camel case.
-Camel case means, whenever you have multiple words, you write the first letter of the word with a small letter, then all the first letters of the subsequent words should begin with a capital letter as shown below:
+5. It is best to name variables in camel case.
+Camel case means, whenever you have multiple words, you write the first letter of the first word with a small letter, then all the first letters of the subsequent words should begin with a capital letter as shown below:
    ```
    let firstName = "Susan"
    ```
-Notice that the first letter of the first word starts with a small letter and then the second word starts with a capital letter.
+Notice that the first letter of the first word starts with a small letter and the first letter of the next word starts with a capital letter.

 ### Conclusion
 Values and variables are one of the fundamentals of JavaScript and understanding how to work with them will improve your carrer in programming.

-Values are the smallest units of information in JavaScript.
-Values have different data types like strings, numbers, booleans, arrays, obejects and so on.
+ Values are the smallest units of information in JavaScript and have different data types such as: strings, numbers, booleans, arrays and obejects.

-Variables on the other hand serves as a container for holding values and can be used and modified over and over agin in your codes.
+Variables serves as a containers for holding values and modified and used when the need arises.
 Variables are initialised when they are assigned a value using the assignment operator.
  JavaScript has best practices for naming variables and when applied properly, improves your code readability.